-In addition, under the GDPR, employees may demand any information held about them by their employer.
-This, the European Data Protection Supervisor has noted, is 'of particular concern in the whistleblowing context as it could, theoretically, risk exposing a whistleblower's identity'.
-59 The Article 29 Working Party (now replaced by the European Data Protection Board) has stated that the right to access data may be restricted in order to ensure the whistleblower's rights are protected and '[u]nder no circumstances can the person accused in a whistleblower's report obtain information about the identity of the whistleblower from the scheme on the basis of the accused person's right of access, except where the whistleblower maliciously makes a false statement'.60 This is reflected in the DPA 2018, which states that companies do not have to comply with a request for access to personal data if it would mean disclosing information about another individual who can be identified from that information, except if the other individual has consented to the disclosure, or it is reasonable to comply with the request without that individual's consent.61 Therefore, companies may be able to limit access to data following a whistleblower report, but they will still need to balance the data subject's right of access to their personal data against the whistleblower's rights and the rights of any third parties mentioned in the report.
-62

-See Chapters 19 to 21 on whistleblowers
+whistleblower maliciously makes a false statement'.
+72 This is reflected in the DPA 2018, which states that companies do not have to comply with a request for access to personal data if it would mean disclosing information about another individual who can be identified from that information, except if the other individual has consented to the disclosure, or it is reasonable to comply with the request without that individual's consent.
+73 Therefore, companies may be able to limit access to data following a whistleblower report, but they will still need to balance the data subject's right of access to their personal data against the whistleblower's rights and the rights of any third parties mentioned in the report.
+74 See Chapters 19 to 21 on whistleblowers 40.7 Collecting, storing and accessing data: practical considerations A few practical considerations for all investigations: